arkworks-rs/snark/README.md

 Detailed information about the choices made when designing and implementing our primitives and gadgets is available in the [`docs/`](docs/) directory.
 You can find in particular the following documents:

-* [`Schnorr Verify`](docs/SchnorrVerify) documents our length-restricted variant of the Schnorr signature,  and its verification circuit
+* [`SchnorrAndGadgets`](docs/SchnorrVerify) documents our length-restricted variant of the Schnorr signature,  and its verification circuit
-* [`VRF gadget`](docs/VRFgadget) documents our single-exponent based VRF, with Schnorr NIZK proof of correctness, and its verification circuit
+* [`VRFandGadgets`](docs/VRFgadget) documents our single-exponent based VRF, with Schnorr NIZK proof of correctness, and its verification circuit

 ## Build guide